 12. How Much Salary Does A Mediator Earn In Australia?

-The mediator salary in Australia depends on the following factors such as:
+The mediator's salary in Australia depends on the following factors such as:

 Area Of Employment (The Public/ Private Sector)

-The average mediator salary in Australia is AU$72,518 or equivalent to $46.69 per hour in Australia.
-Darwin is the highest paying city in Australia where mediators are paid around $95,190 per year.
+The average mediator salary in Australia is AU$72,518, or equivalent to $46.69 per hour in Australia.
+Darwin is the highest-paying city in Australia, where mediators make around $95,190 per year.

 Mediation training programs are a great way to add mediation to your professional skill set to get accredited to work as a professional mediator.